-Our websites (the “website”) are operated by The Romero Institute (sometimes DBA The Lakota People’s Law Project or Greenpower), the controller and responsible for your Personal Data.
+Our websites (the “website”) is operated by The Romero Institute (sometimes DBA The Lakota People’s Law Project, Greenpower, LGCA, Let’s Green California, Let’s Green CA, or GreenCal), the controller and responsible for your Personal Data.
 The Romero Institute (“we”, “us” and/or “our”) works to accomplish our missions of promoting social and environmental justice solutions with the help of Website visitors like you.

 TABLE OF CONTENTS

 - Why do we collect your Personal Data?

 - What Personal Data do we collect about you?

 - How do we keep your Personal Data safe?